zunath/SWLOR_NWN/README.md

 8.)
 Open the project you just cloned.

-# Hosting Dependencies
+# Hosting a Server

-1.)
-Neverwinter Nights: Enhanced Edition Server Files

-2.)
-Linux OS

-3.)
-NWNX + the following plugins: Chat, Creature, Events, Mono, Object, Player

-4.)
-Mono framework

-5.)
-Microsoft SQL Server 2017

-# Using Docker

-I highly recommend using Docker to speed up development time.
-You can read about how to use it for NWN:EE here: https://hub.docker.com/r/nwnxee/nwserver/

-It'll take care of hosting dependencies #1-#4.
-You only need to set up the SQL Server database at that point.
+Please refer to this guide for hosting a server: https://github.com/zunath/SWLOR_NWN/wiki/Server-Set-Up-(Windows)

 # Getting Help

-If you need help with anything related to Star Wars: Legends of the Old Republic please feel free to contact us on our Discord.
+If you need help with anything related to Star Wars: Legends of the Old Republic please feel free to contact us on our Discord here: https://discord.gg/MyQAM6m

 For NWNX and Docker related issues please look for help in the NWNX Discord channel here: https://discord.gg/m2hJPDE